Print Options:

 dinner rolls

-These pillow-y dinner rolls are pretty easy and straightforward to make.
-They require minimal ingredients, but are so soft, fluffy, and buttery.
+These pillow-y dinner rolls are the best rolls you will ever have.
+They require minimal ingredients, but are so soft, fluffy, and buttery, and pretty easy + straightforward to make.
 They are easy enough to be made on a weeknight!
 The last time I made them, they were gone within hours!

 dinner rolls